xeemv/login-form/README.md

 <!-- Introduction ABOUT THE PROJECT -->
 # Introduction:
 This is a landing page that requires users to login or register in order to proceed using standard HTML, CSS, and a small JavaScript file (to assist with the toggle switch from Login to Register).
-This project inspiration came from Easy Tutorials on YouTube (url: https://www.youtube.com/watch?v=L5WWrGMsnpw).
-I included a few more form ID element code line to the Register section vs what the content creator had on his video.
-Icons are hyperlink to their own social media home pages.
-Registeration form does not save data at this time as a new project will need to be created for that form and linked back to this project.

 <p align="right">(<a href="#top">back to top</a>)</p>